The 5 worst things you can do on a second date

 1. Be a completely different person

-Dates are all about first impressions; that’s why we often tend to dress a bit smarter than usual on a first date, and try to hard to come across as intelligent and charming.
-That’s ok, because everyone does it, and there’s nothing wrong with trying to present the best of you on a first date.
+Dates are all about first impressions; that’s why we often tend to dress a bit smarter than usual on a first date, and try hard to come across as intelligent and charming.
+That’s ok; everyone does it, and there’s nothing wrong with trying to present the best of you on a first date.
 But, the worst thing you can do on a second date is completely forget all that, turn up in old tracksuit bottoms and pick your nose all evening.
 Don’t sell someone the dream and then have the nightmare turn up instead!

 2. Get too comfortable